 2 teaspoons of sugar

-You’ll also need immersion blender, potato masher or a food processor.
+- immersion blender, potato masher or a food processor.

-How to make Oshingali
+How to make African pureed black eyed peas

 First of all, I sort the beans (especially if they are directly from the field), because sometimes they contain foreign objects such as small stones that we don’t want to end up in Oshingali sauce.